Types of Camping All Campers Should Know

 Camping out in the winter isn’t for everybody as it takes a lot of self-sufficiency and skill.
 However, if you’re up for it, then winter camping can give you an experience like no other, especially with the lack of insects and crowds.

 Winter camping requires a lot of preparation.
-First of all, you’d need the right gear like a 3-season tent, winter sleeping bags, liquid-fuelled stoves, thermal clothing and more.
+First of all, you’d need the right gear like a 3-season tent, winter sleeping bags, liquid-fueled stoves, thermal clothing and more.

 In addition, you’ll need to work on your survival skills and be able to keep yourself warm at all times.
 You’ll also have to learn how to find water, cook food and start a campfire.